sakoh/sb-admin-drag-and-drop/README.md

-Project for Agile 1 Admin Dashboard
+### Project for Agile 1 Admin Dashboard

+I updated the Agile 1 Admin to have responsive design with [Twitter Bootstrap](http://getbootstrap.com/)